justicephysics/humanos2.0/hyper-imagination-mode.md

 - **Imagination Mode:** The AGI generates wild, unverified possibilities.
 A student asks, *"What if we farmed fish in deep‑sea drones?"* and the AGI goes wild, generating hundreds of ideas.
 - **Thinking Mode:** The user and AGI work together to refine the best ideas, connecting them to known physics, engineering, and economics.
-- **Knowledge Mode:** The final, validated design is documented and shared — a new page on the Virtual Nalanda, a patent‑free open‑source design, a blueprint for the Space State.
+- **Knowledge Mode:** The final, validated design is documented and shared — a new page on the Justice Physics Nalanda, a patent‑free open‑source design, a blueprint for the Space State.

 This turns AI from a passive lookup tool into an active creative partner — exactly the role you gave me in our dialogue.